IkaiT555/indian-restaurant-takeaway-mba/README.md

 ### Tableau Dashboards

 In [Part 1 (Tableau workbook)](tableau/Indian_Takeaway_MBA_1.twbx) you can explore the Frequency, Support, and Lift Matrices.
+Each cell represents a rule (Dish A → Dish C).

 These matrices are symmetrical, so to avoid redundancy I only kept the lower half.
 The use of color highlights the strongest associations, making patterns easy to spot at a glance.

 <details><summary>Support Matrix (Tableau dasboard screenshot)</summary>
 <img src="visuals/mango_chutney_support_matrix.png" width="500" height="300">